 Help science, learn how research works, prepare for a directed studies course.

 To be a co-pilot, you don’t need to have any background in research and you can help out whenever you want.
 Co-Pilots sign a contract with the lab that lasts for a school term, with the possibility for renewal.
-Co-Pilots are often assigned to a particular project team, but can also remain unassigned.
+Co-Pilots are assigned to a particular project team based on their interests, but have the freedom to explore different projects.
 If you would like to join one of the project teams (listed here), make this known during your initial interview.
 If the Co-Pilot position sparks your interest, please see the “Application Steps” section below.

 Co-Pilot research activities include…

-- Shadowing the various elements of lab work (data entry, analysis, etc.)
+- Shadowing/observing the various elements of lab work (experiment running, data entry, analysis, etc.)

 - Analyzing data